 (Psalms 103:1) Of David.
-Bless the LORD, O my soul, and all that is within me, bless his holy name!
+Praise the LORD, my soul; all my inmost being, praise his holy name.

 The Psalm identifies David, the King of Israel, as the author.
 David addresses the LORD (Jehovah, Yahweh) by name: no other god compares to the LORD and the LORD alone is worthy of worship.
 The soul can be identified as the intellectual or reasonable part of a person that on the basis of the truths he knew about the LORD motivated David to make the commitment that his whole being and personality, his whole self, should bless (honor, praise, glorify, worship, love, thank, make happy) the LORD.
 The LORD, the LORD's name, the LORD's character and being is holy, is pure, is set apart from all the LORD has created.
 The LORD always (and never fails) to reason, choose, and act in righteous love: love always motivates the LORD to do always do what is right, what is according to the moral law, what is best for all concerned.
 David's Psalm inspires all believers in the LORD to worship as David did.